-After this we wandered for a bit and saw the arc below, had lunch and got some yummy gelato.
+After this, we wandered for a bit and saw the arc below, had lunch, and got some yummy gelato.
 Coffee gelato became my thing in Italy.
 I had it every day!

-We were pretty tired after the ballet so we took a quick nap and then took the subway to the Navigli district.
+We were pretty tired after the ballet so we took a quick nap and then took the subway to the Navigli District.
 This area had a lot of young people out on a Sunday night and had cool bridges over the water.
 We walked around and enjoyed a delicious dinner of pasta (of course).

 I had a hot chocolate that tasted like pudding and was so yummy!
-After this we went to 10 Corso Como and shopped, had pasta and enjoyed the trendy neighborhood.
+After this, we went to 10 Corso Como and shopped, had pasta, and enjoyed the trendy neighborhood.

 We walked a ton this day exploring everything Milan had to offer.
 We finally decided we wanted burgers for dinner (yes, we’re those people) and the best burgers in Milan are at a local hostel, Ostello Bello!

-After this we went back to our hotel, got dressed up and headed to Dolce & Gabbana’s bar, Bar Martini.
+After this, we went back to our hotel, got dressed up, and headed to Dolce & Gabbana’s bar, Bar Martini.
 This place was amazing and so chic.
 I sipped a glass of red wine and listened to Beyoncé play!

-After this we packed up and got ready to head to Venice the next day.
+Milan had so much more to offer but it was time to go. we packed up and got ready to head to Venice the next day.
 I hope you enjoyed my 72 hours in Milan.
 Next Monday, I’ll continue this series with my travel guide to Venice!